RobinSchmidt/RS-MET/ReadMe.txt

 This is the codebase on which RS-MET products are based.
-If you want to use the code in an open source project, feel free to do so (but please notify me and give proper credits and if you use the JUCE code, be sure to adhere to its licensing scheme, too).
+If you want to use the code in an open source project, feel free to do so (but please notify me and give proper credits and if you use any of the JUCE based code, be sure to adhere to its licensing scheme, too).
 For closed source projects, you may purchase a commercial license.
 I negotiate the conditions individually, based on the size of the product/company, the role of my code within it, etc.

 The codebase ist structured as follows:

 In the "Libraries" folder, there is a JUCE folder which contains a "modules" subfolder.
-In addition to the modules that are part of the JUCE distribution, it contains some additional modules.
-These are my own ones and on these, all the actual products are based.
-The rapt module (Rob's Audio Processing Templates) is a template based library with rather low level DSP code.
-The rosic module (Rob's Signal Processing Classes) is a bit more high-level and more convenient and often already facilitates easy integration of the code into plugins. jura_framework is my JUCE-based GUI and plugin framework and jura_processors is the glue that ties together the DSP code from rapt/rosic with the jura_framework based GUI code into actual plugins or sub-modules of plugins (such as oscillators, filters, effects, etc.).
+This is a copy of the corresponding folder in the original JUCE distribution with some additions of my own.
+These additions are my own juce "modules" and these are the ones, on which all the actual products are based.
+The rapt module (Rob's Audio Processing Templates) is a template based library with rather low level DSP code and it has no dependencies whatsoever (not even on juce_core).
+The rosic module (Rob's Signal Processing Classes), which depends only on rapt, is a bit more high-level and more convenient and often already facilitates easy integration of the code into plugins. rapt and rosic - although being written as juce modules - do not depend in any way on juce.
+They can be used in their own right and/or combined with other frameworks. jura_framework is my juce-based GUI and plugin framework and jura_processors is the glue that ties together the DSP code from rapt/rosic with the jura_framework based GUI code into actual plugins or sub-modules of plugins (such as oscillators, filters, effects, etc.).

 The most important project that can actually be built by itself is in:
 Products/AudioPlugins/ToolChain/